If you made any changes in Pure these will be visible here soon.

 Research interests

 My research involves sociological, cultural and geographical analyses of race, ethnicity and popular culture.
-It is linked fundamentally by its central theme of qualitative observational research on ethnicities as lived in public cultures/spaces, and comprises explorations and critiques of the spatial dimensions of racialised inequality and resistance.
-My work emphasises notions of theoretical innovation, empirical originality and sociological intervention.
+It is linked fundamentally by its central theme of qualitative observational research on ethnicities as lived in public cultures/spaces, and comprises explorations of the spatial dimensions of racialised inequality and resistance.
+My work emphasises theoretical innovation, empirical originality and sociological intervention.

 My research interests can be divided into four main areas: